Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

 * **Not fixed yet!** When playing the game on my iPhone I noticed that the sound effects where not always playing or was playing with a delay.
 I'm guessing this has something to do with the audio code not being supported in Safari browsers.
 A solution for this bug is not yet found.
+* **Not fixed yet!** When the background music is finished playing you have to double click on the speaker icon to play the music again.
+I thought this would be an easy bug to solve by using the currentTime set to 0 for the background audio.
+However this did not work out as I was hoping and despite trying to google for more answears I could not find a solution for this bug.